 The holy grail of wearing booties with dresses and skirts?
 A monochromatic look, with booties, tights and skirt all in one color for a perfect, uninterrupted line.
 Pairing a black pencil skirt, black tights and black booties is utterly sophisticated.

 Three great options when shopping for a bootie?
 A 2″ bootie with some updated details to make it modern, like the Dolce Vita booties below.
 Or, the stacked-heel booties featured, with a bit more height.
 They have a casual, slightly Western vibe that pairs well with denim.
 Lastly, the elegant stiletto heel bootie, which is a hybrid of a sexy pump and boot, a style that is by far the easiest to wear with dresses.
+And, for those wanting to rock the current trends, white booties are at the top of every fashionista’s style list.
+We’ve rounded up a few of our favorite options below.

 So who can wear the bootie?
 Anyone who can wear a regular boot.
 The shortened footwear darling is a perfect addition to your wardrobe if you want to add an element of modern style to your look.
 Follow a few simple rules, get over your footwear fears, and embrace the bootie trend.